Clinical psychologists assess and treat clients with a range of mental or physical health issues, conditions and disorders

 - a strong understanding of the profession and the role of a clinical psychologist, and an awareness of current NHS issues.

-A minimum of six to 12 months of relevant clinical work experience is essential in order to secure a place on a Doctorate course.
-Most course providers have specific requirements on the amount of experience they require or give advice on how to go about gaining the necessary experience.
+You'll need a significant amount of relevant work experience, often a minimum of 12 months, to get a place on a Doctorate course.
+Most course providers have specific requirements on the amount and type of experience they want or give advice on how to go about gaining the necessary experience.

-- Improving Access to Psychology Therapy (IAPT) services.
+- Improving Access to Psychological Therapies (IAPT) services.